Jared-Godar/codeup_notes/admin/daily_quotes.md

  “ ‘When someone seeks,’ said Siddhartha, ‘then it easily happens that his eyes see only the thing that he seeks, and he is able to find nothing, to take in nothing. [...]
 Seeking means: having a goal.
 But finding means: being free, being open, having no goal.’ ” Hermann Hesse

  Often assumed that numbers are cold, hard, objective truth.
 In data science and with statistical tools can see what we are looking for - either benignly or maliciously - must maintain perspective and strive to avoid bias in analysis.

+ 30SEP21
+ "Don't misuse statistics the way a drunk person misuses a lamp-post -- for support rather than for illumination" - Zach Guide